Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 Tuesday 10/17: I assembled the hood (45min)

-Thursday 10/19: I assembled the body, the lining, I put on the piping and assembled the lining with the facing (3h)
+Thursday 10/19: I assembled the body, the lining, added the piping, and joined the lining with the facing (3h)

 Thursday 10/26: I finished!
 I assembled the body and the lining.
-I assembled the sleeve edges, made the hems, and finally I started on the buttonholes (3h)
+I sewed the sleeve edges, made the hems, and finally tackled the buttonholes (3h)

-I put on my coat and ran off to RTBF very proud in my beautiful handmade coat!
+I put on my coat and ran off to RTBF, super proud in my beautiful handmade coat!

 What an adventure!

 I love my coat and I loved sewing it.
-Plus, every week my students boosted me with oh it’s going to be magnificent, oh that’s great... in short, confidence and the desire to move forward were at their peak!
-A big thank you to everyone by the way 😊
+Plus, every week my students boosted me with "oh, it’s going to be magnificent," "oh, that’s great"... in short, confidence and motivation to keep going were at their peak!
+A big thank you to everyone, by the way 😊

-To finish this article, I wanted to tell you - without playing my two-cent psychologist or the moralizer - that we are often capable of much more than we think, despite our busy lives.
-We must find a balance filling our life with important things that are close to our hearts.
+To finish this article, I wanted to tell you—without playing the cheap psychologist or moralizer—that we are often capable of much more than we think, despite our busy lives.
+You have to find a balance that fills your life with important things that matter to you.

-Sewing feeds me (even literally today) and I think it will nourish me all my life because it brings me a lot of self-confidence, personal satisfaction, sharing, joy... in short, take care of yourself and listen to your needs for fulfillment!
+Sewing feeds me (literally today) and I think it will nourish me my whole life because it gives me a lot of self-confidence, personal satisfaction, sharing, joy... in short, take care of yourself and listen to your creative needs!

 Leave a comment